Hmm... WhatApp's new feature may look very familiar to Snapchat users

 Related: Snap Goes Public: Wall Street Prepares for Tech's Biggest IPO Since Facebook

-The update may come as no surprises, since Instagram, which is also owned by Facebook, rolled out the new stories feature last year.
+The update may come as no surprise, since Instagram, which is also owned by Facebook, rolled out the new stories feature last year.

 Here's how it works on WhatsApp: Instead of just putting a text status like "at the gym," or "busy," you can now add photos and videos showing your friends what you are doing.
 Like Instagram and Snapchat, you can also jazz up those photos with drawings and captions.